-- 1. Select Inventory > Resources> Source Selectors. - 2.
+- 1. Select Inventory > Resources > Source Selectors. - 2.
 On the Source Selectors page, navigate to the Container tab and click Create.
-The New Source Selector wizard appears. - 3.
-Enter or select the required information:
+The New Source Selector wizard appears.

+3. Enter or select the required information:
-Field Action

-Name Enter a name for the source

-Include Filters (Cri teria 1)

-You can select any one of the following options

-the selected cluster(s his option to acquire traffic from all names, all pods and containers within b).
+Field Action Name Enter a name for the source Include Filters (Cri Include Filters (Criteria 1) You can select any one of the following options All Sources - Select this option to acquire traffic from all names, all pods and containers within the selected cluster(s).
 Depending on the size of the cluster(s), volume of traffic may be larger.

-nter the following options:

-Object Property Select an object property to filter the traffic source.
+Criterial- You must enter the following options: Object Property Select an object property to filter the traffic source.
 Operator Select the operator.
 Values Enter the values for the filter.
 Values are case-sensitive.

-On the Criteria, click to add another Object and click to remove an existing Object.
-Exclude Filters (Criteria 1) On the Criteria, click to add another Object and click to remove an existing Object.
+On the Criteria, click • to add another Object and click • to remove an existing Object.
+Exclude Filters (Criteria 1) On the Criteria, click • to add another Object and click • to remove an existing Object.
 Object Property Select an object property to filter the traffic source.

-Operator Select any one of the operators:

-• equals

-• contains

-• startswith

-• endwith

-Values Enter the values for the filter.
+Operator Select any one of the operators: • equals • contains • startswith • endwith Values Enter the values for the filter.
 Values are case-sensitive.

-On the Include or Exclude filters, click $oldsymbol{\Theta}$ to add another Criteria and click $oldsymbol{\Theta}$ to remove an existing Criteria.
+On the Include or Exclude filters, click $\odot$ to add another Criteria and click $\hookrightarrow$ to remove an existing Criteria.

-- 4. Click Save to save the filter. - Notes: You can create multiple filter criteria.
-Within each criterion, you can configure multiple filters. - If you have configured multiple filters in a criterion, then the traffic will be filtered only if all the filter rules are true. - If you have configured multiple criteria, then the traffic will be filtered even if one of the criteria is true.
+4. Click Save to save the filter.

+Notes: You can create multiple filter criteria.
+Within each criterion, you can configure multiple filters.

+- If you have configured multiple filters in a criterion, then the traffic will be filtered only if all the filter rules are true. - If you have configured multiple criteria, then the traffic will be filtered even if one of the criteria is true.